tonystone/tracelog/README.md

 the `LOG_ALL`.
 If you chose to name a specific tag, that would override the prefix settings.

-For instance, in the example above, if we decided for one tag in the ClimateSecurity module, we needed more output, we could set the following
+For instance, in the example above, if we decided for one tag in the ClimateSecurity module, we needed more output, we could set the following:
 ```Shell
     LOG_ALL=WARNING
     LOG_PREFIX_CS=TRACE1